Johnson in Lamoille County, Vermont — The American Northeast (New England)

 Erected 1998 by Vermont Division for Historic Preservation.

 Other nearby markers.
-At least 5 other markers are within 17 miles of this marker, measured as the crow flies.
+At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
 Town of Johnson World War and Spanish War Honor Roll (about 500 feet away, measured in a direct line); Town of Johnson Civil War Honor Roll (about 600 feet away); Cambridge Junction Bridge (approx. 6.4 miles away); Morrisville Depot (approx. 6.6 miles away); Noyes House Museum (approx. 6.7 miles away); George Washington Henderson (approx. 7.8 miles away); Mount Mansfield Natural Area (approx. 9.8 miles away); Smugglers Notch (approx. 13.9 miles away).
 Touch for a list and map of all markers in Johnson.

 More about this marker.
 Marker is located just west of the center of the village and in front of the Johnson Health Clinic.

 Also see . . .
 Wikipedia entry for Julian Scott.
 (Submitted on September 30, 2014, by Kevin Craft of Bedford, Quebec.)

 Credits.
 This page was last revised on August 29, 2016.
 It was originally submitted on September 29, 2014, by Kevin Craft of Bedford, Quebec.
 This page has been viewed 504 times since then.
 Photos: 1, 2, 3. submitted on September 29, 2014, by Kevin Craft of Bedford, Quebec. • Bernard Fisher was the editor who published this page.